1. Assess your borrowing capacity

 In most cases, the minimum down payment amount is 5% of the purchase value.
 For example, a house sold for $300,000 will require a minimum down payment of $15,000.

-Remember, if your down payment is less than 20% of the purchase value, the financial institution granting you the mortgage must take out insurance with the Canada Mortgage and Housing Corporation (CMHC) or Sagen™.
+Remember, if your down payment is less than 20% of the purchase value, the financial institution granting you the mortgage must take out insurance with the Canada Mortgage and Housing Corporation (CMHC), SagenTM or Canada GuarantyTM.
 As a result, you will have to pay a premium¹ in addition to your mortgage payment.

 If your down payment is 20% or more of the purchase price of your home, you can obtain a conventional loan and avoid the mortgage insurance fees.